 In May 2016, the Mount Everest Biogas Project team met with both agencies.
 The team received strong support for the advancement of this project.
 A three-party Memorandum of Understanding agreement (MOU) was signed on May 20, 2016 by these three parties to allow the project to formally proceed.
 This MOU represents a strong partnership with the local authorities having jurisdiction.
 Sagarmatha National Park Buffer Zone Management Committee will facilitate all legal approvals required to implement the project in collaboration with Sagarmāthā Pollution Control Committee.

 Local participation and good stewardship are essential to the success of the Mount Everest Biogas Project.
 During a May 2013 site visit, the team garnered the support of and the formal approval of the site location from the Gorak Shep Teahouse Owners Association.

 Once operational, Mount Everest Biogas Project will eliminate the annual dumping of 26,000 pounds of solid human waste in the vicinity of Gorak Shep.
 Additional environmental benefits of this project are: lessened risk of water contamination by fecal coli form, reduced reliance on burning wood or yak dung for heating and resultant health risks, curtailed deforestation of limited wood resources in the area.

 The biogas system produces two primary byproducts, both of which will be useful to the local communities.
 This project will convert waste into methane, a renewable natural gas.
 This clean fuel will be made available to the local community members in Gorak Shep for cooking and lighting.
-The pathogen-reduced effluent produced will be available for use by the people in the Khumbu Valley region.
+The pathogen-reduced effluent produced will be available for use by the people in the Khumbu Valley region as fertilizer for crops.